Myra: Church of St. Nicholas at Myra

-The earliest church of St. Nicholas at Myra was built by the Eastern Roman (Byzantine) Empire in the 6th century.
-The present-day church was constructed mainly from the 8th century onward for the city's Byzantine Greek inhabitants; a Greek Orthodox monastery was added in the second half of the 11th century.
+The earliest church of St. Nicholas at Myra was built at the time of Eastern Roman (Byzantine) Empire in the 6th century.
+The present-day church was constructed mainly from the 8th century onward; an Eastern Orthodox Church monastery was added in the second half of the 11th century.

 In 1863, Emperor Alexander II of Russia purchased the building and began restoration, but the work was never completed.
 In 1923 the church was abandoned when the city's Christian inhabitants were forced to leave for Greece by the Population exchange between Greece and Turkey.
 In 1963 the eastern and southern sides of the church were excavated.
 In 1968 the former confessio (tomb) of St. Nicholas was roofed over.

 The floor of the church is made of opus sectile, a mosaic of coloured marble, and there are some remains of frescoes on the walls.
-An ancient Greek marble sarcophagus had been reused to bury the Saint; but his bones were stolen in 1087 by merchants from Bari, and are now held in that city, in the Basilica of Saint Nicholas.
+A marble sarcophagus had been reused to bury the Saint; but his bones were stolen in 1087 by merchants from Bari, and are now held in that city, in the Basilica of Saint Nicholas.

 The church is currently undergoing restoration.
 In 2007 the Turkish Ministry of Culture gave permission for the Divine Liturgy to be celebrated in the church for the first time in centuries.
 On 6 December 2011 Metropolitan Chrysostomos, who has the title of Myra, accordingly officiated.